kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 1.4 - Generate Payload Handler

-With our Windows X64 executable payload is now created, we need a handler to accept the connection back from our target.
+Now that we've successfully created our Windows x64 executable payload, the next step is to set up a handler that can receive the connection back from our target.
 We will use the <kbd>exploit/multi/handler</kbd> metasploit module.

 Normally, you can use <kbd>exploit/multi/handler</kbd> this way: